 What is intriguing about collaborative consumption is that the credit rating upon which so much of our access to goods and services currently depends will be replaced by a new rating—our own personal trustworthiness rating.
 That is to say, our access to goods becomes, in part, a function of our social capital rather than our financial one.
 This is an incredibly powerful concept in helping us understand personal wealth in broader terms and indeed, what we might use in place of money.
 Social capital accumulates over time: the more you share properly, the higher your rating rises, which in turn promotes good social conduct.
 This is all good in theory, provided that personal freedoms and identities aren’t compromised in the process.

-It is in this process of cultivating “social capital,” or what I would simply call “relationships of trust,” that we find the personal accountability within moneyless systems.
+It is in this process of cultivating “social capital,” or what could also be called “relationships of trust,” or, “trustworthy reputations,” that we find the personal accountability within moneyless systems.
 People naturally want to be trusted and accepted and they want to interact with other people whom they can trust and rely upon as dependable and caring persons.
-What also becomes clear when observing and considering how these systems actually succeed, is that they function best at the local, small community level, rather than in the context of the anonymity of a sprawling, unsustainable mega-society.
-Hopefully, what the development of local, moneyless, life-connected economic systems will do for us and our planet is restore much of what we all had 5,000 years ago, before the advent of mega-societies, empires and money.
+When requests for money (whether it be a market price or for a charitable cause) are involved in our interpersonal and public interactions, there is always some degree of suspicion as to the motivations, legitimacy, or actual need of the person or organization making the request.
+That particular burden would eventually become very rare, or perhaps even disappear, in a moneyless, reciprocal exchange, or gift economy, as people get to know each other in their local communities better.
+What also becomes clear when observing and considering how these moneyless systems actually succeed, is that they function best at the local, small community level, rather than in the context of the anonymity of a sprawling, unsustainable mega-society.
+To create systems like these in large towns or cities, would likely necessitate the division of the populations into manageable neighborhood-sized economic cells, if urban life will be feasible at all after the collapse of the current mega-societies.
+Hopefully, what the development of local, moneyless, natural life-connected economic systems will do for us and our planet is restore much of what we all had 5,000 years ago, before the advent of mega-societies, empires and money.

 I date the use of currencies as beginning shortly after the first unsustainable mega-society arose.
 The earliest one on record is that of the Mesopotamians about 5,000 years ago, but they are not necessarily the first.
 There were probably some slightly smaller, less ecologically-disruptive megasocieites before them who did not leave as much archeological evidence of their existence and have yet to be found.
 The first Egyptian empire may have spewed forth about the same time period as Mesopotamia.